From Lyme, CFS, and Mold Illness Hell to Deep Healing and Transformation

 Hidden Attic Mold Was Sabotaging My Health!

-I need to also mention that during this time, my husband and I discovered a significant, hidden mold issue in our attic caused by faulty construction.
-While this mold did not seem to outwardly affect my husband, it had been sabotaging my health for many years, unbeknownst to me.
+I also need to mention that during this time, my husband and I discovered a significant, hidden mold issue in our attic caused by faulty construction.
+While this mold did not seem to affect my husband outwardly, it had been sabotaging my health for many years, unbeknownst to me.

-This was evident by increasing blood, inflammatory markers specific to mold illness; particularly C4a levels.
-C4a is part of the complement immune system and while elevated values can be correlated with other conditions, it is highly correlated with mold illness.
+This was evident by increasing blood, inflammatory markers that are common to see with mold illness, particularly C4a levels.
+C4a is part of the complement immune system, and while high values can correlate with other conditions, it is often highly associated with mold illness.

-So, not only had I worked in a water damaged school building for 18 years, but I was also being exposed to toxic mycotoxins in my own home.
+So, not only had I worked in a water damaged school building for 18 years, but I also had toxic molds in my own home.

 Time to Take Charge of My Own Health and Well-Being